twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/shiki-and-rsc-code-examples/post.md

 - Some code formatters, like Prettier, may automatically reformat the `"use client"` directive to `("use client")` if it's not at the top of the file.
 You can add `// prettier-ignore` before the directive to prevent this behavior.

-- Server and Client Components were explicitly designed to live in separate modules.
+- Server and Client Components were explicitly designed to live in separate modules, so combining them in the same code block sort of violates that principle.
 I find this plugin works well for small examples, but for large examples it's probably best to keep your Server components and Client components in separate code blocks.